AFLplusplus/AFLplusplus/docs/env_variables.md

     down can be useful if you are very concerned about slow inputs, or if you don't want AFL to spend too much time classifying that stuff and just rapidly put all timeouts in that bin.

-  - Setting AFL_FORKSRV_INIT_TMOUT allows yout to specify a different timeout to wait for the forkserver to spin up.
-The default is the `-t` value times `FORK_WAIT_MULT` from `config.h` (usually 10), so for a `-t 100`, the default would wait `1000` milis.
-Setting a different time here is useful if the target has a very slow startup time, for example when doing full-system fuzzing or emulation, but you don't want the actual runs to wait too long for timeouts.

   - AFL_NO_ARITH causes AFL to skip most of the deterministic arithmetics.
     This can be useful to speed up the fuzzing of text-based file formats.